rapidez/docs/src/3.x/packages/statamic.md

 php artisan rapidez-statamic:install
 ```

-When running the install command you will be prompted to setup the Eloquent driver.
-In this configuration you can choose what to keep in the flat file system and what to migrate to the database.
+When running the install command, you will be prompted to setup the Eloquent driver.
+In this configuration, you can choose what to keep in the flat file system and what to migrate to the database.
 We recommend migrating the following options to the database when setting up the eloquent driver:

 - Assets
 - Collection Trees